 "I do not need a dark object to inflict pain upon tyrants," Sirius said, his voice soft but clearly audible.

 "You will not insult my family ever again or you will find out exactly why this is child's play compared to what I could do to you."

-"You really don't need to defend my honor like that Siri.
-I'm not really bothered by what that toad might think of me."
-Remus said a bemused look on his face and in his voice.
+"There really is no need to defend my honour like that, Siri.
+I'm not really bothered by whatever that toad might think of me," Remus said with a bemused look on his face.

-"I have every need to do so.
-She refused to tell the truth to a simple question and insulted a member of my family.
-I will not stand by and let that snake bitch insult and harm my family without consequences."
+"I have every need to do so Remus.
+She refuses to admit the truth while she tortures my godson when he tells what are in her eyes lies and she insulted a member of my family.
+I will not stand by and let that disgusting moron insult or harm my family without consequences."

 "What did you do anyway?"
-Remus asked with a slight role of the eye and a fond smile lingering on his lips as he received quite a few surprised glances from various students, whom all remembered him from two years before when he had still been a professor.
+Remus asked with a slight roll of the eye and a fond smile lingering on his lips, receiving quite a few surprised glances from the students, all of whom remembered him from when he had been their professor.

 "She made our boy write with a Blood Quill.
 I am not quite as barbaric as to use such a foul item on even the likes of her but couldn't not repay the action by writing words of my choosing on her skin."

 "Sounds fair enough.
 What did you write on her arm?"